timewave-computer/zk-merkle-proofs/domains/solana/README.md

 2. Construct a merkle trie from said state - we can use the eth_trie library for simplicity
 3. Have a set of operators attest to said state
 4. Post ZK opening proofs on-chain and verify them against the root that is updated by those operators
+5. A smart contract that maintains the root history of our custom trie and updates it when sufficiently many attestations are pushed